vsolovyov/blog/content/antifraud.md

 done.

 Even Twitter seemingly managed to remove that Bitcoin “ElonMuskque giveaways”.
-What took them so long I don’t really understand, but if even Twitter did it - you can do it too.
+What took them so long I don’t understand, but if even Twitter did it - you can do it too.

 Just do it.